-The goal of this course is to provide students an opportunity to become more familiar with the field of Engineering, further develop an inquisitive and analytical mind.
-Emphasis is placed on the development of personal responsibility and the ability to see projects and efforts through to successful completion.
+The goal of this course is to provide students an opportunity to become more familiar with how science is used in various occupational fields including those that are typically not associated with it.
+Through this students will further develop an inquisitive and analytical mind.
+Emphasis is placed on the development of personal responsibility and the ability to see projects and efforts through to successful completion, as well as research into various fields of science.